readwritetools/rwt-piqueme/readme.md

 Visitors appreciate the compact beauty of UI cards.
 They provide so much more than a simple hyperlink.

-UI cards typically have some combination of these elements: splash image, caption, kicker, headline, subhead, and/or lede paragraph.

-UI cards give visitors the gist of hyperlinked articles without the effort — for visitors, there's no forward navigation to a new page; and there's no back navigation to continue where they left off.
+UI cards typically have some combination of these elements: image, headline and/or lede paragraph.
+UI cards give visitors the gist of hyperlinked articles without the effort — for visitors, there's no forward navigation to check out a new page; and there's no back navigation to continue where they left off.

 UI cards *keep visitors on the same page*, and keep them reading your content.

-The <span>rwt-piqueme</span> goes two steps further.
-It allows the visitor to read the entire article without ever leaving the original document.
+The <span>rwt-piqueme</span> goes two steps further than the classic UI
-And it saves network bandwidth by fetching articles only when needed.
+card: 1) it allows the visitor to read the entire article without ever leaving the original document, and 2) it saves network bandwidth by fetching articles only when needed.

-The Piqueme component has these features:
+The <span>rwt-piqueme</span> component has these features:

-   * Articles are initially displayed in *UI card* format with splash image, caption, kicker, headline, subhead and lede.
+   * Articles are initially displayed in *UI card* format with splash image, caption, kicker, headline, subhead, byline, dateline and lede.
-   * Visitors can choose to read the full article *in situ*.
+   * Visitors can choose to read the full article *in situ*, that is, without ever leaving the host page.
-   * UI cards can be toggled between collapsed and expanded states.
+   * UI cards can be toggled between collapsed and expanded states, to show just the UI card, or the full article.
-   * Articles are fetched just-in-time, when the visitor scrolls that part of the document into view.
+   * Articles are fetched just-in-time, when the visitor scrolls down to that part of the document.
-   * A document that contains a large set of potential UI cards will fetch only what's needed, and when needed.
+   * A document that contains a large set of potential UI cards will only fetch what's needed, and only when it's needed.
    * Each component instance handles a single on-demand article.

 #### In the wild

-To see examples of this component in use, visit any of these:
+To see examples of this component in use, visit any of these sites, and be sure to look under-the-hood at the source code to see how easy it is to use the component.

 <table>